 As these jobs are all creative-based or require a very comprehensive skillset, which robots and AI cannot duplicate (yet!).
 Instead, technology will be used to help in the workplace, rather than take over.
 Using robots will enable more time for the human brain to spend on creative projects and developing industries, opening the possibility for new staff.

 Furthermore, the internet itself innately creates new jobs for people.
 Nearly anyone can purchase web space nowadays and make money through collaborating with brands, working with affiliate networks or hosting ads.
 Many people working in this industry are self-employed and often work completely alone in a range of places.
-For them, the workplace could be their home, a co-working space or even a coffee shop.
+For them, the future workplace could be their home, a co-working space or even a coffee shop.

 The Commodifying of Jobs